-If you struggle coming up with creative copy, then you may find this process difficult – so feed your imagination with lots of stimuli and check out what other people are doing for inspiration.
+If you struggle coming up with a creative copy, then you may find this process difficult – so feed your imagination with lots of stimuli and check out what other people are doing for inspiration.
 If all else fails, then try out some services that can do this for you.

 I am about to start the process of defining my first set of landing that will follow the direct response approach.
-The aim is to resonate with a particular audience; ideally this triggers an emotional response leading to a conversion.
+The aim is to resonate with a particular audience; ideally, this triggers an emotional response leading to a conversion.